Graduate Coordination Team

 .
 You are welcome to approach one of the following people:

-- Diana Siwiak - first point of contact for all thesis students (PhD and Masters),
+- Diana Siwiak - first point of contact and postgraduate development coordinator for all thesis students (Masters and PhD),

-- Craig Watterson - pastoral care for all thesis students (PhD and Masters),
+- Craig Watterson - pastoral care for all thesis students (Masters and PhD),

-- Lindsay Groves - seminar chair for provisionally registered thesis students (PhD),
+- Lindsay Groves - coordinator for provisionally registered thesis students, e.g. seminar chair (PhD),

 - Bing Xue - for international students interested in any non-thesis postgraduate programs in Computer Science, or